Darlington Mowden Park R.F.C.

 Darlington Mowden Park is a professional rugby union club, based in Darlington, County Durham, England.
-They currently compete in National League 1, the third division of the Rugby Football Union domestic league competition pyramid, having achieved promotion on 3 May 2014, after defeating Ampthill in the 2013–14 play-off.
+They currently compete in National League 2 North, at the fourth tier of the English rugby union system, following relegation from the 2024–25 National League 1.

 The club's former name, Darlington Grammar School Old Boys, was changed when they moved to Yiewsley Drive, which was located in Mowden.
 They relocated to The Darlington Arena, a 25,000 all-seater stadium in Darlington, purchasing the previously-vacated ground for £2 million; Yiewsley Drive had previously been sold to a housing estate company, and the Arena was previously owned by Darlington Football Club.
 They played their first game at the arena on 2 February 2013, in front of a crowd of over 1,000, comprehensively defeating Bromsgrove 62–7 in a National League 2 North league game.

 History

 The club emerged in the post World War 2 period and was constituted in 1950 as Darlington Grammar School Old Boys.

 In 1970–71 the Old Boys, with growing numbers of players and supporters, decided to buy land and build their own clubhouse and pitches.
 Mowden was chosen to be the new official home of the rapidly growing Old Boys club.
 It was deemed appropriate, not least because the club was no longer an "Old Boys Club", to change its name to Mowden Park RFC.

 In the 1990s and 2000s Mowden Park (DMPRFC) experienced great success.
 Mowden rapidly went through the league system until they reached National Three North (now National league Two North), in which they spent many years.
 Mowden also had several years of excellent Tetley Bitter Cup runs.
 The Tetley Bitter Cup, the old LV Cup, included every English Rugby Union club.
 In 2000, while in the old North East 1, Mowden reached the 5th round (quarter-finals) of the Tetley Bitter cup after beating the prestigious London club Rosslyn Park in the 4th round in front of a home crowd of around 2,000+.
 In the fifth round they faced premiership opponents in the form of Harlequins at the Twickenham Stoop.
 The following years also saw further adventures in the National Cup.
 In 2001 Mowden once again defied league position and reached the 4th round of cup, only to narrowly lose to Birmingham & Solihull who, at the time, were in Allied-Dunbar Premiership 2.
 In 2002 they, once again, managed to get to the 4th round, only to narrowly lose at home to Manchester, who were in the old Allied Dunbar Premiership 2.
 Mowden 'legends' of this era included the likes of Tuihana, Keeligan, Brown, Lowe, Irwin, Mckinnon, Sinclair, Oliphant, Mitchell, Sanderson, Kent and Mattison.
 A newer cohort of legends include the Connon brothers, Zylon McGaffin, Alan 'Swags' Jones, Chris 'China' Peace, and Josh Waldin - who was later bestowed the honour of best looking man to ever play for the North East club.